LightBitsLabs/los-csi/docs/src/plugin_deployment/deployment.md

 ### Before You Begin

-To access and mount the storage volumes exported by the LightOS clusters, each of the Kubernetes cluster nodes must already have installed:
+To access and mount the storage volumes exported by the LightOS clusters, each of the Kubernetes cluster nodes MUST already have installed:

-- The appropriate Linux kernel
+- The appropriate Linux kernel.
-- The NVMe/TCP transport kernel module
+- The NVMe/TCP transport kernel module.

-- The Discovery Client service.
+The `Discovery-Client` service SHOULD be deployed if we want to run it on the host and not inside the `lb-csi-node` POD.

 To ensure smooth access to the storage volumes exported by the LightOS clusters, the Kubernetes cluster nodes should be configured to automatically load the NVMe/TCP kernel module on Kubernetes node restart.